-Project Name McKechnie Reserve Soccer Pavilion Project Number 37 Description Soccer pavilion- Knock down and rebuild- 1 x 100m2 social room, 2x 30m2 change rooms, 2 x 15m2 change room amenities, 2 x 15m2 social toilets, 2 x 10m2 umpires' rooms, 1 x 25m2 kitchen, 2 x 20m2 store rooms, 1 x 15m2 first aid room, 1 x 10m2 office, 1 x 10m2 DDA toilet- Total: 340m2.
-Strategic Justification The Sports Facility Development Plan Updated 2018 (SFDP) identifies that the strategic approach to address the current and future projected gaps in sporting facility provision is to develop additional facilities at existing sports sites in Brimbank.
+Project Name Robert Bruce Reserve Sports Pavilion Project Number 38 Description Football/Cricket pavilion- Knock down and rebuild- 1 x 100m2 soci 25m2 kitchen, 2 x 20m2 store rooms, 1 x 15m2 first aid room, 1 x 1 ge room amenities, 2 x 25m2 social toilets, 1 x Strategic Justification The Sports Facility Development Plan Updated 2018 (SFDP) identifies that the strategic approach to address the current and future projected gaps in sporting facility provision is to develop additional facilities at existing sports sites in Brimbank.
 Poor quality sporting pavilions that are only appropriate for a summer or winter user limit the use of existing reserves and upgrading these pavilions to support summer and winter users (e.g. cricket and soccer) will help to optimise the use of associated sporting fields.
-It is estimated that upgrading pavilions will increase ground use capacity by 20%.
-Council uses the facility development matrix set out on page 52 of the SFDP to assess and prioritise sports facility development projects.
-The matrix uses finding from the recent provision, condition and compliance audits and assesses each proposed project against set criteria.
-Project Scope The project is the total replacement of an infrastructure item after provisions of the P&E Act.
-The project is consistent with the currenaccordance with the SFDP.
-Catchment The SFDP assesses the need for new soccer pitches based on curre equivalent to a population provision ratio of 1 pitch to 4,785 reside single pitch can sustain (on average).
-This is The main catchment areas for the project has been determined as Area 09, Area 10, Area 11, Area 12, Area 13 and Area 17. the Western Main Catchment Area, costing of analysis and charge areas; Area 07, Area 08, Cost The nominated project cost of \$1,494,486 is for capital works only rate for pavilions set out in the Victoria Planning Authority Benchm ards set out in the SFDP and by applying the P90 https://vpa.vic.gov.au/greenfield/infrastructure-contributions-plan ns/benchmark-costings/
+It is estimated that upgrading pavilions will increase ground use capacity by 20%. ns that are only appropriate for a summer or .g. cricket and soccer) will help to optimise the Council uses the facility development matrix set out on page 52 of from the recent provision, condition and compliance audits and as Project Scope The project is the total replacement of an infrastructure item after provisions of the P&E Act The project is consistent with the curren accordance with the SFDP. , , Catchment The SFDP assesses the need for new AFL ovals/cricket pitches base average).
+This is equivalent to a population provision ratio of 1 ova The main catchment areas for the project has been determined as Area 09, Area 10, Area 11, Area 12, Area 13 and Area 17. the Western Main Catchment Area, costing of a nalysis and charge areas; Area 07, Area 08, Cost The nominated project cost of \$1,494,486 is for capitol works only rate for pavilions set out in the Victoria Planning Authority Benchn nark Infrastructure and Costs Guide. rds set out in the SFDP and by applying the P90 https://vpa.vic.gov.au/greenfield/infrastructure-contributions-plan ns/benchmark-costings/